supabase/vecs/docs/concepts_adapters.md

 ### ParagraphChunker

 The `ParagraphChunker` `AdapterStep` splits text media into paragraphs and yields each paragraph as a separate record.
-That can be a useful pre-processing step when upserting large documents that contain multiple paragraphs.
+That can be a useful preprocessing step when upserting large documents that contain multiple paragraphs.
 The `ParagraphChunker` delimits paragraphs by two consecutive line breaks `\n\n`.

 `ParagrphChunker` is a pre-preocessing step and must be used in combination with another adapter step like `TextEmbedding` to transform the chunked text into a vector.